How to Clean Glass Jars for Reuse

 Bonus Tips

 If, after cleaning glass bottles and jars, some continue to smell like the previously-stored contents, you can place the jar and lid in sunlight outside or on a window sill for a few hours.
-If the jar once stored pickled or pungent items and you're still getting whiffs, add baking soda, vinegar, or a paste combining both to the inside and lid of the jar, and let it sit for a few 2-3 hours before rinsing with warm water.
+If the jar once stored pickled or pungent items and you're still getting whiffs then add baking soda, vinegar, or a paste combining both to the inside and lid of the jar, and let it sit for a few 2-3 hours before rinsing with warm water.

 Disclaimer: In some instances, odors will be impossible to remove.
 In these cases, you can either recycle the lids and use the jar as a drinking glass or plant holder or seal the jar with malleable silicone lids.
 I love the ones from Earth Hero.